Townsquare Media, Inc. (NYSE:TSQ) Expected to Announce Quarterly Sales of $103.04 Million

-Equities analysts expect Townsquare Media, Inc. (NYSE:TSQ) to post $103.04 million in sales for the current fiscal quarter, Zacks Investment Research reports.
-Two analysts have provided estimates for Townsquare Media’s earnings, with the highest sales estimate coming in at $103.57 million and the lowest estimate coming in at $102.50 million.
-Townsquare Media posted sales of $74.06 million in the same quarter last year, which would indicate a positive year-over-year growth rate of 39.1%.
-The business is scheduled to report its next earnings results on Monday, August 9th.
+Wall Street analysts forecast that Townsquare Media, Inc. (NYSE:TSQ) will report sales of $103.04 million for the current fiscal quarter, Zacks reports.
+Two analysts have provided estimates for Townsquare Media’s earnings.
+The lowest sales estimate is $102.50 million and the highest is $103.57 million.
+Townsquare Media reported sales of $74.06 million during the same quarter last year, which indicates a positive year-over-year growth rate of 39.1%.
+The firm is expected to report its next earnings results on Monday, August 9th.

-According to Zacks, analysts expect that Townsquare Media will report full year sales of $397.59 million for the current financial year, with estimates ranging from $397.31 million to $397.87 million.
-For the next financial year, analysts expect that the company will post sales of $437.75 million, with estimates ranging from $431.45 million to $444.04 million.
-Zacks’ sales averages are an average based on a survey of sell-side analysts that that provide coverage for Townsquare Media.
+On average, analysts expect that Townsquare Media will report full-year sales of $397.59 million for the current fiscal year, with estimates ranging from $397.31 million to $397.87 million.
+For the next financial year, analysts forecast that the firm will post sales of $437.75 million, with estimates ranging from $431.45 million to $444.04 million.
+Zacks Investment Research’s sales averages are an average based on a survey of research analysts that that provide coverage for Townsquare Media.

-Townsquare Media (NYSE:TSQ) last posted its quarterly earnings results on Monday, May 10th.
-The company reported $0.17 EPS for the quarter, topping the Zacks’ consensus estimate of $0.12 by $0.05.
-Townsquare Media had a positive return on equity of 6.38% and a negative net margin of 7.74%.
+Townsquare Media (NYSE:TSQ) last announced its quarterly earnings results on Monday, May 10th.
+The company reported $0.17 EPS for the quarter, topping analysts’ consensus estimates of $0.12 by $0.05.
+Townsquare Media had a negative net margin of 7.74% and a positive return on equity of 6.38%.

-In related news, Director David Quick sold 1,595,224 shares of the business’s stock in a transaction dated Tuesday, March 9th.
-The stock was sold at an average price of $6.40, for a total transaction of $10,209,433.60.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-27.80% of the stock is currently owned by company insiders.
+In other news, Director David Quick sold 1,595,224 shares of Townsquare Media stock in a transaction that occurred on Tuesday, March 9th.
+The shares were sold at an average price of $6.40, for a total value of $10,209,433.60.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Insiders own 27.80% of the company’s stock.

-Institutional investors and hedge funds have recently made changes to their positions in the stock.
-Dorsey Wright & Associates purchased a new position in Townsquare Media in the 1st quarter worth approximately $40,000.
-Cumberland Partners Ltd purchased a new position in Townsquare Media in the fourth quarter worth $67,000.
-Group One Trading L.P. purchased a new position in Townsquare Media in the fourth quarter worth $67,000.
-Citadel Advisors LLC bought a new position in Townsquare Media in the first quarter valued at $110,000.
-Finally, Abacus Planning Group Inc. bought a new stake in Townsquare Media in the 4th quarter worth approximately $89,000.
-51.83% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently modified their holdings of TSQ.
+Russell Investments Group Ltd. acquired a new stake in shares of Townsquare Media in the first quarter valued at approximately $3,325,000.
+Hillsdale Investment Management Inc. acquired a new stake in shares of Townsquare Media in the first quarter valued at approximately $2,820,000.
+Renaissance Technologies LLC increased its holdings in shares of Townsquare Media by 37.8% in the first quarter.
+Renaissance Technologies LLC now owns 817,752 shares of the company’s stock valued at $8,774,000 after purchasing an additional 224,246 shares in the last quarter.
+Federated Hermes Inc. acquired a new stake in shares of Townsquare Media in the first quarter valued at approximately $2,390,000.
+Finally, EAM Investors LLC acquired a new stake in shares of Townsquare Media in the first quarter valued at approximately $1,273,000.
+51.83% of the stock is owned by institutional investors and hedge funds.

 About Townsquare Media